odix67/hello_gis/README.md

     (ecto 3.10.3) lib/ecto/schema.ex:1931: Ecto.Schema.__field__/4
     lib/hello_gis/geom/geom_check.ex:7: (module)
 ```
+## The Solution for geo_postgis using with elixir 1.15

+Update `geo_postgis` to at least version 3.4.4, thx to [Tyler A. Young](https://github.com/s3cur3/s3cur3) for ultra-fast response and fixing.

+---
 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies